telerik/blazor-docs/knowledge-base/grid-hide-vertical-scrollbar.md

 1. Remove the vertical scrollbar, which is visible by default.
 1. Remove the empty space above and below the vertical scrollbar.
 These empty spaces are in the header and footer area.
-1. Remove some right borders in the header and footer area, which are no longer necessary.
+1. Remove two right borders in the header and footer area, which are no longer necessary.
+These borders normally separate the empty spaces from the header and footer cells.

 ### Notes